One of the aims of the St George Community Network is for us to work together influence plans for the area.

 As reported here, sufficient funds are now in place to allow a new play area to be constructed.
 Work started in March 2022.

 CIL allocated in 2018 was used to provide new permanent public toilets in St George Park which opened in 2019.The café kiosk was also refurbished as part of the same project.

 Funding for maintenance (cleaning etc) will come from the Parks budget but some of this will be covered by increased takings from the café kiosk – which is also to be refurbished.

 This followed the closure of the old public toilet block at the main entrance in January 2018.
 A temporary toilet block was provided for the summer 2018 and again prior to the opening of the new toilets in 2019.

 New Path on Troopers Hill Field

-Troopers Hill Field between the play area built in 2016 and Troopers Hill itself can be very muddy in wet weather.
-Friends of Troopers Hill are seeking funds to build a new linking path around the Field as part of their Ways to Nature Project.
+Troopers Hill Field between the play area built-in 2016 and Troopers Hill itself can be very muddy in wet weather.
+Friends of Troopers Hill raised funds to build a new linking path around the Field as part of their Ways to Nature Project.

-CIL funding allocated to this project would be used by Friends of Troopers Hill as match funding to apply for grants to fund the rest of the cost of the paths.
+The CIL funding allocated to this project was used by Friends of Troopers Hill as match funding to apply for grants to fund the rest of the cost of the paths.
 This funding was secured from from both Enovert Community Trust (ECT) and Ibstock Enovert Trust (IET)